 Talk with your advisor prior to course registration each semester.

 If you are a master’s student in electrical or computer engineering, you will be informed of your faculty advisor’s name in your admissions letter.
-Your advisor's name is also displayed in our main office.
-Advising office hours can also be accessed here (this is the link to a Bb document where we will post advising hours each semester).
-Make sure to contact your advisor each semester to discuss your plan of study and other academic/career planning related issues.
+Your advisor's name and office hours are also displayed in our main office.
+Make sure to contact your advisor each semester to discuss your plan of study and other academic/career planning-related issues.

 If at any point you need information about who your advisor is or their office hours, email our department.

-All incoming master’s students are advised to attend orientation prior to starting the program.
-Orientation covers important concepts such as choosing a concentration, creating a plan of study as well as the scholarly paper, research project or thesis options to complete the degree.
+All incoming master’s students are advised to attend an orientation prior to starting the program.
+Orientation covers important concepts such as choosing a concentration, creating a plan of study as well as the scholarly paper, research project, or thesis options to complete the degree.
 Orientation slides may be found here.

 Upon admission to the program, each PhD student in electrical and computer engineering is assigned an ECE faculty member as an academic advisor.
 The academic advisor provides guidance to the student on coursework and preparing for the qualifying exam.
 After the student passes the qualifying exam, the student proposes and the ECE department chair appoints a dissertation director who must be a Mason graduate faculty member with a full-time appointment.
 The dissertation director becomes the student’s academic advisor.

 If you need additional information about doctoral advising email our department.